 Starting in low fidelity, quick wireframes were drawn up to allow me to have a visual picture of my designs of the page templates.
 From the wires, high fidelity UI was designed to produce a housing for all of the elements necessary to complete user goals.
 While referencing the dev build, an in-depth worst case scenario was put together using the UI housing to serve as validation for prior discovery solutions.
 Each element could then be stress tested via the build of the ideation prototype.

 Feel free to have a click through of the prototype yourself.View prototype

 User testing was vital to actually validating my proposed solution.
 Using the previously designed ideation journey, a test journey was put together to validate usability through a combine best/worst case scenario.
 User feedback to the prototype itself was very positive in both qualitative and quantitive forms, however there were clear area where improvement that could be worked upon.
 The data from the tests and key findings/areas of improvement can be found in this deck.

-- Understanding was not at a passable level.
-Qual pointed towards this lack in understanding coming from two things: firstly, the lack of homepage or onboarding into the product a secondly, naming conventions varying in comparison to the existing solution.
+Understanding was not at a passable level.
+Qual pointed towards this lack in understanding coming from two things: firstly, the lack of homepage or onboarding into the product and secondly, naming conventions varying in comparison to the existing solution.